-Students leaving campus during the lunch hour are asked to drive in a careful and prudent manner.
-Inappropriate driving in the school parking lot may result in suspension or loss of school parking lot privileges.
+Students leaving campus during the lunch hour are asked to drive carefully.
+Inappropriate driving in the school parking lot may result in suspension or loss of school parking lot privileges in accordance with the school's Discipline Fire Chart.

 LIBRARY AND MEDIA SERVICES